staggeredsix/nemostation/nemotron-agent-demo/README.md

 ### Storage location
 - DML data is stored in `./data/dml` (persisted across runs).
+- Start services with `docker compose up --build` to launch `dml-service` alongside the UI.

 ### Reset memory
 - Stop the UI, then delete the directory: `rm -rf ./data/dml`

+### Verify the service
+- Inside the Compose network: `curl http://dml-service:9001/health`

 ## Run the CLI demo
 ```bash